simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_1*
 Finished parser expression rework, kept `UnaryInc` and `UnaryDec` classes corresponding to `++` and `--` since it optimised the assembly produced **a lot**, so I felt like they deserved their stay.
 Using the syntactic sugar on operators now works.
 We now pass 54/88 testcases :D

+*Update_2*
+Merged in Kai's array stuff, added the array testcases back into [**compiler_tests**](../compiler_tests).
+4/5 Array testcases pass, and we are now passing 58/93 testcases.
+Updated passing tests with relevant info.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------